majid-derkaoui/MeterPwrShell/README.md

 # Changelogs
 1. Add AMSI Bypass Techniques
-2. There Is Alot Tho,Try The Script By Your Self :)
+2. There Is Alot Tho,Try The Script By Yourself :)

 # Demonstration
 1. Part 1 : Making The P4yload = https://youtu.be/WmnmkouS3L4